 When you upload an image to Facebook, you have the ability to lock down the privacy settings, so people are unable to see your image.
 However, since you uploaded the picture to a service that you do not own, you no longer have the right to complain about the privacy of that image.
 Someone else could screenshot the image or Facebook can use the image for any purpose—it says so in the terms and conditions you agreed to when you set up your account.

 It isn’t just about the content you upload to these social media platforms though.
 Who you are friends with, the pages and brands you like, and information you have added about yourself are all available for Facebook to glean that data and use it for their own purposes.

 Social media platforms can’t use information that you don’t add to their platforms.
-So you need to ask yourself if it is worth it for you to add or not.
+So, you need to ask yourself if it is worth it for you to add or not.
 Do you care if the entire world knows that you like Nike?
-The best way to keep an image that you have taken private, is to keep it private.
+The best way to keep an image that you have taken private is to keep it private.
 As soon as you share the image, there is no more privacy.

-In general, these days, privacy is a myth.
+Privacy is a myth.
 Many homes and businesses have cameras rolling at all times.
 Cell phones are picking up conversations you have on a daily basis.
-Cell phone cameras are rolling when you are out in public.
+Cell phone cameras roll when you are out in public.
 There are basically eyes and ears everywhere.

 So, go ahead and delete Facebook if you have been swayed by the press lately, but be prepared to live off the grid if you truly want privacy.

 BRITECITY offers local businesses support in areas like Cyber Security, Cloud Services, Strategic IT, and Managed IT Services in Orange County.